euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

    A dashed line indicates the relationship between two resources behaves differently. :label:`egfig`

-Whole `web services codebase`_ is Apache 2.0 licensed and available from `GitHub`_.
+The ChEMBL `web services codebase`_ is Apache 2.0 licensed and available from `GitHub`_.
-The code is also registered in the Python Package Index (`PyPI`_) so that every organization having their own ChEMBL server can immediately expose web services.
+The code is also registered in the Python Package Index (`PyPI`_) so that every organization having their own ChEMBL database instance can immediately expose web services.

 Performing core cheminformatics operations
 ------------------------------------------